3.4 Internal linings and finishes in existing dwelling

 What is exempt

-• Replacing the ceiling lining (which is a bracing diaphragm) in an existing semidetached dwelling because of impact damage, with a new bracing diaphragm.
+1. A homeowner replaces the ceiling lining acting as a bracing diaphragm in an existing semi-detached dwelling because of impact damage with a new bracing diaphragm.

-• Replacing a dwelling's tongue and groove floor boards with particle-board sheets.
+3. A homeowner replaces a dwelling’s tongue and groove floorboards with particle-board sheets.

 What needs consent

-1. Replacing internal linings and finishes in commercial and industrial buildings, unless the proposed work is covered by another exemption.
+1. The owner replaces internal linings and finishes in commercial and industrial buildings, unless the proposed work is covered by another exemption.

-2. Installing a tiled wet area shower in an existing dwelling will require a building consent.
-This is because the construction of a wet area shower generally includes structural modifications to the flooring system.
+2. The owner wants to install a tiled wet area shower in an existing dwelling.
+This will require a building consent because the construction of a wet area shower generally includes structural modifications to the flooring system.

 This information is published by the Ministry of Business, Innovation and Employment’s Chief Executive.
 It is a general guide only and, if used, does not relieve any person of the obligation to consider any matter to which the information relates according to the circumstances of the particular case.
 Expert advice may be required in specific circumstances.
 Where this information relates to assisting people: